Qiskit/qiskit-aer/CONTRIBUTING.md

     Values:  Auto | Common | All | List of valid CUDA architecture(s).
     Default: Auto
     Example: ``python ./setup.py bdist_wheel -- -DAER_THRUST_BACKEND=CUDA -DAER_CUDA_ARCH="5.2; 5.3"``

+* USE_CONAN

+    This flag allows disabling the Conan package manager.
+This will force CMake to look for the libraries in use on your system path.
+This disables version checking, so you will need to verify the versions of the required libraries manually, or via testing.

+    Values: ON | OFF
+    Default: ON
+    Example: ``python ./setup.py bdist_wheel -- -DUSE_CONAN=OFF``

 ## Tests